webuildsg/notes/README.md

 # notes

-> Notes for collaborating on open events and open source
+> Practical links for collaborating on open events and open source